carmel-m/Memory-Game/README.md

 ---

 ### APPLICATION DESCRIPTION:
 This is an Australian animal-themed memory game app created with React.js and Create React App.
-The aim of the game is to click on each of the 12 animals only once, and they will automatically reshuffle after each click.
+The aim of the game is to click on each of the 12 animal cards only once, and the cards will automatically reshuffle after each click.
+If an animal is clicked twice, the game will restart.

 ---
 ### LANGUAGES/FRAMEWORKS/TECHNOLOGIES: